S.V. Broki

 Sportvereniging Broki is a football club located in the Abrabroki neighbourhood of Paramaribo, Suriname.
-It competes in the SVB Eerste Divisie, the highest division of Surinamese football.
+It competes in the Suriname Major League, the highest division of Surinamese football.
 The club's home ground is the Mgr.
 Aloysius Zichem Sportcentrum.

 Broki won promotion to the first tier after finishing second in the 2017–18 SVB Tweede Divisie.

+Since the launch of professional football on February 22, 2024, S.V.
+Broki is competing in the professional Suriname Major League.